thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 ### Verifying settings applied

 ## Fetching the BIOS Password

 ## Things to be aware of
 * If Wiping -> Reusing devices, Intune cannot manage the BIOS password/Settings until manually removed.
 Microsoft is working on it
 * No support for service principals to delegate fetching BIOS Passwords.
-Not super relevant
+Not super relevant, unless you make your own tools
-* As of this blogs date, it's currently not possible to change the keyboard language or see what you type, when entering BIOS Password
 * Not possible to modify BIOS Password strength.
 Long password with special characters.
 Can be tricky to type.
+* As of this blogs date, it's currently not possible to change the keyboard language or see what you type, when entering BIOS Password